Experience the Beauty and Wonder of Cherry Blossoms – A Comprehensive Guide to the Best Viewing Spots, Festivals, and Traditions

 - The cherry blossom festival in Jinhae, South Korea: Each April, this event is known for its stunning display blossoms along the Jinhae Gunhangje Festival Road.
 The trees in Jinhae boast nearby historical and cultural attractions, including the Jinhae Naval Port and the Jinhae Gunhangje Cherry Blossom Road.

 - The cherry blossom festival in Hirosaki Castle, Japan: Hirosaki Castle is a beautiful and historic attraction in itself, and the trees add even more beauty and charm to the experience.
-Held every April, it features over 2,600 cherry blossom trees in the castle grounds.
+Held every April, it features over 2,600 trees in the castle grounds.

 Other top viewing spots around the world include: High Park in Toronto, Canada, Tidal Basin in Washington D.C., Mount Takao in Tokyo, Japan, Jeju Island in South Korea, Gardens of the World in Berlin, Germany, Macon, Georgia, Vancouver, Canada, Amsterdam, Netherlands, Buenos Aires, Argentina, and Adelaide, Australia.